Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications: Numerical results

-In this section, we compare the performance of the proposed TL-LBFGS optimizer with the standard LBFGS optimizer.
-The comparison is performed with respect to relative error~$\pazocal{E}_{\text{rel}}$, the number of epochs, $g_{e}$ and UC, as discussed in Section~\ref{sec:impl_details}. \Cref{fig:comparison_pin} and~\cref{fig:comparison_don} demonstrate the obtained results for PINN's and DON's benchmark problems.
+\Cref{fig:comparison_pin} and~\Cref{fig:comparison_don} compare the performance of the LBFGS and TL-LBFGS for PINN's and DON's benchmark problems.
 As we can see, TL-LBFGS always provides the models with lower~$\pazocal{E}_{\text{rel}}$ than the LBFGS optimizer.
 For example, for the DA example with $N_{sd}=5$, the relative error~$\pazocal{E}_{\text{rel}}$ almost immediately decreases to $10^{-2}$, while LBFGS optimizer fails to train the model to that accuracy.
 Moreover, we can also observe that for all benchmark problems, the performance of TL-LBFGS improves as the number of subdomains $N_{sd}$ increases.

 As a next step, we compare the performance of TL-LBFGS with respect to its single-level counterpart, SL-LBFGS.
 We configure SL-LBFGS as proposed in~\cite{kopanivcakova2024enhancing}, i.e., without overlap, without layer-wise synchronization strategy and without the coarse-level training.
-As we can see from~\cref{tab:rel_error}, except in the case of Aniso problem, the TL-LBFGS method consistently outperforms the SL-LBFGS method by providing more accurate DNN models.
+As we can see from~\Cref{tab:rel_error}, except in the case of Aniso problem, the TL-LBFGS method consistently outperforms the SL-LBFGS method by providing more accurate DNN models.
 While the observed improvements compared to the LBFGS method are around one order of magnitude, they are not as big as those compared to the SL-LBFGS method.
-However, in some cases, such as the Burg benchmark problem, where SL-LBFGS did not perform very well \footnote{ For Burg problem, the SL-LBFGS method starts stagnating after $6{,}000$ epochs at $\pazocal{E}_{\text{rel}} = 2 \times 10^{-4}$.
+However, in some cases, such as the Burg benchmark problem, where SL-LBFGS did not perform very well~\footnote{ For Burg problem, the SL-LBFGS method starts stagnating after $6{,}000$ epochs at $\pazocal{E}_{\text{rel}} = 2 \times 10^{-4}$.
 Therefore, its overall performance to achieve the same $\pazocal{E}_{\text{rel}}$ as the LBFGS method is poor, despite being very efficient in the initial training phase.}, TL-LBFGS yields about four times more accurate results.